USYD-Center-of-Telecom-and-IoT/Git-Ignore/README.md

 		}
 		```
 	* For **multiple parameter operators**, we suggest you to overload it as a **friend** method.
 If so, you can directly visit parameters' private attributes and lower the memory cost.
-		> Please note that every parameter has to be given.
+		> Please note that every parameter has to be given and friend methods do not belong to this class
 		```
+		// define a friend method directly
 		class A{
 			private:
 			int num;